noble-assets/orbiter/ARCHITECTURE.md

 - **Action Controllers Routing**: Stores and routes the incoming action request to the proper controller.

-### Orbit Component
+### Forwarder Component

-The `OrbitComponent` (`keeper/components/orbit.go`) handles the outgoing cross-chain transfer by forwarding the orbiter balance to the destination.
+The `ForwarderComponent` (`keeper/components/forwarder.go`) handles the outgoing cross-chain transfer by forwarding the orbiter balance to the destination.
 This module operates on the resulting denom and amount of all the actions executions.

-This component does not execute any cross-chain transfers, but keeps track internally of the available orbit controllers and routes the incoming request to the correct one.
+This component does not execute any cross-chain transfers, but keeps track internally of the available forwarding controllers and routes the incoming request to the correct one.

 **Key Responsibilities**:

-- **Packet Handling**: Handles an incoming orbit packet.
+- **Packet Handling**: Handles an incoming forwarding packet.
-- **Orbit Packet Validation**: Validates if an orbit packet is valid and can be executed.
+- **Forwarding Packet Validation**: Validates if a forwarding packet is valid and can be executed.
-- **Orbit Controllers Routing**: Stores and routes the incoming orbit request to the proper controller.
+- **Forwarding Controllers Routing**: Stores and routes the incoming forwarding request to the proper controller.

 ## Controllers